molecula/documentation/reference/operations/enterprise/_posts/2022-04-01-hostsystem.md

 ### Mac OS Systems

 On Mac OS, `ulimit` does not behave predictably, and the way to change the limits changes between releases.
 Additionally, the system's system integrity protection (SIP) functionality may prevent attempts to change this.
 For a more detailed writeup, have a look at Wilson Mar's [maximum limits](https://wilsonmar.github.io/maximum-limits/) page.
-The number of processes limit described there shouldn't be significant for Molecula.
+The number of processes limit described there shouldn't be significant for FeatureBase.
 Mac OS does not seem to have a direct parallel to the maximum map count limits found on Linux systems.

 You can temporarily raise the open file limit using `launchctl limit maxfiles 262144 262144`, although this will not persist across reboots.
 To persist it across reboots, you need to cause this command to be run during system startup every time.
 The easiest way to do this is by adding things to `/Library/LaunchDaemons`, but you can't do this while SIP is enabled, and you can't run `csrutil` once the system is up and running.